-7.1.
-TO data shall be developed IAW ASD/AIA S1000D, International Specification for Technical Publications Utilizing a Common Source Database, and MIL-STD-3048, Air Force Business Rules for the Implementation of S1000D.
-For S1000D, this includes program tailored functionality requirements and Project Business Rules when implemented.
-The Government tailored functionality requirements and Business Rule Decision Points for MIL-STD-3048 are included in the SIR found in Section 3 of this document.
-All delivered graphics shall conform to the approved graphic creation and format guidelines listed in Attachment 1, Graphics Format Guidelines.
-If needed, the Contractor shall contact the PCO and TOMA to request guidance from the Air Force PA, AFLCMC/HIAM, Technical Data Section, 4170 Hebble Creek Rd, Bldg.
-280, Door 15, WPAFB OH 45433-5653.
+S1000D ONLY

-7.2.
+6.1.
 Standard Generalized Markup Language (SGML) tagged TO files shall include required illustration (graphics) files in an approved graphics exchange format.
 Illustration files developed and delivered for other purposes shall be used in lieu of developing special TM illustration files whenever possible.
 All delivered graphics shall conform to the approved graphic creation and format guidelines listed in Attachment 1, Graphics Format Guidelines.
 For assistance with illustration requirements contact AF TMSS via (e-mail: SGMLSupport@us.af.mil).

-7.3.
+6.2.
 Page-oriented Military Specification (MIL-SPEC) TOs shall be formatted with text, graphics and delivered according to the TMSS specified in Section 2.
 The Contractor shall develop TO files (tagged instances) using SGML according to the DTDs referenced in the appendix to MIL-STD-38784 and each applicable military detail specification (MIL-DTL).
-Multiple SGML file instances for a single TO document are not authorized.
-Ensure all PDF files for TO delivery shall be non-password protected to allow the AF to decollate the manual for printing.
+Multiple SGML file instances for a single TO document are not authorized.required

-8. TO Numbering.
+7. TO Numbering.
 Contractors shall notify the Government, in writing, of manuals which require TO numbers.
 TO numbers are not required for manuals to be used exclusively by the Contractor’s own personnel.
-Requests for new TO numbers shall be submitted to the TOMA utilizing the TO numbering worksheet.
-(Attachment 2, Request for Technical Order Number)
+Requests for new TO numbers shall be submitted to the TOMA utilizing the TO numbering worksheet (Attachment 2, Request for Technical Order Number).

-9. Data Rights.
+8. Data Rights.
 Contractors shall comply with 10 U.S.C.
 2320 and Defense Federal Acquisition Regulation Supplement (DFARS) provisions and clauses.
 The Government’s rights in technical data are specified in DFARS 252.227-7013, Rights in Technical Data-Noncommercial Items, 252.227-7014, Rights in Noncommercial Computer Software and Noncommercial Computer Software Documentation, and 252.227-7015, Technical Data-Commercial Items and other applicable provisions and clauses from DFARS 227 and 252.227.
-In accordance with those clauses and provisions, the Contractor grants the Government Unlimited Rights, as defined therein, in all source data, TO publications, TO updates, and TO-related documents prepared specifically for the contract.
-The Contractor also grants the Government Unlimited Rights in all Government-funded business rules (tailoring and application methods and procedures) and documented business processes developed under the contract for the purpose of or for use in TO development,.
+In accordance with those clauses and provisions, the Contractor grants the Government Unlimited Rights, as defined therein, in all source data, TO publications, TO updates and TO-related documents prepared specifically for the contract.
+The Contractor also grants the Government Unlimited Rights in all Government-funded business rules (tailoring, and application methods and procedures) and documented business processes developed under the contract for the purpose of TO development.
 Contractor shall identify any data to be delivered to the Government with other than Unlimited Rights IAW DFARS 252.227-7017, Identification and Assertion of Use, Release, or Disclosure Restrictions and shall mark such data only in accordance with the applicable DFARS clause.
 The Contractor shall pass through and enforce all requirements in this TMCR to all sub-Contractors.